Public Health Scholars Program FAQ

 How much does it cost to study abroad?

 The estimated study abroad costs associated with each cohort location are provided below.
 These costs include such items as airfare, housing, passport fees, meals, academic supplies, and local transportation.
 These costs are in addition to AU tuition and fees.
+Most students find these costs to be very similar to the cost of room and board at AU.
 These costs are only estimates and are subject to change.

 - Nairobi, Kenya: $7,400